 The City Changes Its Face

-1995.
-London.
-Outside the filthy window, the city rushes by.
-But up in the flat, there is only Eily and Stephen, nineteen and thirty-nine.
-The total obsession of new love.
+It's 1995.
+Outside their grimy window, the city rushes by.
+But in the flat there is only Stephen and Eily.
+Their bodies, the tangled sheets.
+Unpacked boxes stacked in the kitchen and the total obsession of new love.

 Versandkostenfreie Lieferung! (eBook-Download)